madoos/phone-api/README.md

 ## Development approach

-Application developed in layers and used as a fundamental tool [express-flow-extensions](https://github.com/madoos/express-flow-extensions)
+Application developed in monorepo an each microservice in layers and used as a fundamental tool [express-flow-extensions](https://github.com/madoos/express-flow-extensions)
 (library created by me) to develop declaratively.